karaoke-mugen/i18n-iso-languages/README.md

 ## This fork

-This adds the `qjr` private language for Karaoke Mugen (japanese romaji)
+This adds the `qro` private language for Karaoke Mugen (latin romanization)
 ## Installing

 Install it using npm: `npm install @cospired/i18n-iso-languages`